alex01t/fabric/docs/source/endorsement-policies.rst

 Endorsement policy syntax
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-As you can see above, policies are expressed expressed in terms of principals
+As you can see above, policies are expressed in terms of principals
 ("principals" are identities matched to a role).
 Principals are described as
 ``'MSP.ROLE'``, where ``MSP`` represents the required MSP ID and ``ROLE``
 represents one of the four accepted roles: ``member``, ``admin``, ``client``, and